 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-Have you made coconut butter before?
-If not, simply place the shredded coconut into your work bowl with the metal blade insert.
-Turn the motor on and wait 5-10 minutes, depending on your food processor (or blender), and you will have “manna.”
+To make Coconut Butter, you simply place shredded coconut into your work bowl with the metal blade insert.
+Turn the motor on and wait 5 to 10 minutes, depending on your food processor, and you will have “manna.”
 Very magical.
 My Cuisinart (this one) is super fast and super quiet; so it’s a quick and easy process that is also inexpensive.

 You can literally walk away and let the food processor turn the solid to liquid.